Sign Up for a Free Account

 • cEEG is used for a variety of indications, including the detection of nonconvulsive seizure and nonconvulsive status epilepticus, assessing response to therapy in patients who experience status epilepticus, monitoring level of sedation, ischemia detection, and prognostication.

-• cEEG is becoming more widespread in its use but there are significant barriers that need to be removed for better access given its utility in clinical management.
+• cEEG is becoming more widespread in its use, but there are significant barriers that need to be removed for better access, given its utility in clinical management.

 Historical note and terminology

-Techniques to monitor multiple organ systems for patients in the intensive care unit have been present for some time but neurologic monitoring historically had been done through “neuro-checks.”
-This alone is well-known to be a suboptimal way to monitor neurologic changes in comatose or sedated patients that would require urgent interventions (44).
-In the 1980s, many felt that EEG could be used to monitor neurologic patients in the ICU (05; 21) and for prognosis in coma (06; 08).
-Up until that point, compressing this data would be exceedingly difficult and arduous until digital EEG technology was introduced (43).
-Over the past 20 years, cEEG use has expanded, and quantitative EEG techniques have become available to further aid in the interpretation of EEG data (96).
+Techniques to monitor multiple organ systems for patients in the intensive care unit have been present for some time, but neurologic monitoring was historically performed through “neuro-checks.”
+This alone is well-known to be a suboptimal way to monitor neurologic changes in comatose or sedated patients that would require urgent interventions (54).
+In the 1980s, many felt that EEG could be used to monitor neurologic patients in the ICU (08; 25) and for coma prognosis (09; 11).
+Until digital EEG technology was introduced, compressing this data had been exceedingly difficult and arduous (53).
+Over the past 20 years, cEEG use has expanded, and quantitative EEG techniques have become available to further aid in the interpretation of EEG data (110).
+The implementation of artificial intelligence in the ICU and continuous EEG monitoring should enhance our understanding and accuracy in detecting ictal and interictal patterns.
+Through the use of deep learning paradigms, artificial intelligence can enable more accurate and efficient cEEG interpretation, helping clinicans keep up with the increasing demand (35; 65; 50; 06).
+Artificial intelligence may also facilitate the understanding of complex neurophysiological signals that can be analyzed in various clinical situations encountered in the ICU, such as in prognostication in brain injury (37).

 This is an article preview.